luk036/sphere-n/paper/n-sphere.md

 Low discrepancy sequences offer several advantages over traditional random sampling methods, including:

-- Uniform distribution: They provide a more uniform distribution of points, which reduces the occurrence of computational errors in a variety of applications.
+- Uniform distribution: They provide a uniform distribution of points, which reduces the occurrence of computational errors in a variety of applications.
 - Efficiency: These sequences are capable of attaining high accuracy with a reduced number of samples, particularly in high-dimensional spaces, thereby rendering them computationally efficient.
-- Broad applicability: Low discrepancy sequences are employed in a multitude of fields, including robot motion planning and wireless communication coding, in order to address complex problems.
+- Determinism: They provide a deterministic sequence of points, which is essential for reproducibility and consistency in simulations and experiments.
+- Incrementality: They allow for the efficient addition of new points to an existing sequence, which is useful in applications where the number of points required to solve a problem is not known in advance.

 As we proceed to higher dimensions, a number of challenges emerge that must be addressed in order to facilitate progress.
 One such challenge is the curse of dimensionality.
 As the number of dimensions increases, the attainment of a uniform distribution becomes increasingly challenging.
-Theoretical Gaps: While sampling methods for three-dimensional spherical surfaces are well-established, the theory for higher dimensions remains a developing field of study.
+While sampling methods for three-dimensional spherical surfaces are well-established, the theory for higher dimensions remains a developing field of study.
 The following technical challenges must be addressed: A paucity of comprehensive sampling strategies that can be universally applied across all dimensions while preserving uniformity, determinism, and incrementality persists.

-Moreover, the uniformity measures are optimized with each new point, as in some applications, the number of points required to solve the problem is unknown in advance.

-The paper proposes a methodology for the generation of low-discrepancy sequences on n-dimensional spheres based on the van der Corput sequence.
+The paper presents a methodology for generating low-discrepancy sequences on $S^n$ based on the van der Corput sequence.
 The objective of this approach is to address the inherent challenges associated with high-dimensional sampling while maintaining the desirable properties associated with low-discrepancy sequences.

-## Potential Applications

 The proposed method for n-dimensional spherical sampling has the potential to be applied in a number of different fields, including:

 - Robot Motion Planning [@yershova2010generating]: In high-dimensional spaces such as $S^3$ and $SO(3)$, Halton sequences provide uniformly distributed point sets, which are suitable for robot path planning and attitude control.
 This allows for the optimization of computational efficiency and the accuracy of motion trajectories.

 - Wireless Communication Coding [@utkovski2006construction]: Spherical coding in MIMO systems employs the dots generated by Halton sequences as codewords to enhance the stability and anti-interference capacity of signal transmission, and to improve the data transmission rate and quality.

 - Multivariate Empirical Mode Decomposition [@rehman2010multivariate]: In multivariate empirical mode decomposition, Halton sequences can be used to construct more accurate signal models and improve the accuracy of signal processing.

 - Filter Bank Design [@mandic2011filter]: In the context of filter bank design, the utilization of Halton sequences has the potential to facilitate the construction of more precise filter parameters, thereby enhancing the accuracy of signal processing.

-## Related Work

-- The study of low-discrepancy sequences has a long history.
-The van der Corput sequence is the most well-known and widely studied low-discrepancy sequence.
-The paper proposes a methodology for the generation of low-discrepancy sequences on $S^n$ based on the van der Corput sequence.
-Moreover, the paper presents the numerical experiments conducted to evaluate the efficacy of the proposed method.

-The paper makes the following contributions:
-The paper puts forth a methodology for generating low-discrepancy sequences on $S^n$ based on the van der Corput sequence.
-Moreover, the paper presents the results of numerical experiments conducted to evaluate the efficacy of the proposed method.

 The following is a description of the organization of the paper: Section 2 provides a brief overview of low-discrepancy sequences.
 Section 3 presents the proposed method for generating low-discrepancy sequences on $S^n$.
 Section 4 presents the findings of the numerical experiments conducted to evaluate the performance of the proposed method.
 Section 5 presents a concluding summary of the paper.